fermga/TNFR-LFS/docs/cli.md

 ### ``osd``

 Renders the live ΔNFR HUD inside Live for Speed using an ``IS_BTN`` overlay.
-Before launching the command ensure the simulator exposes the three telemetry interfaces:

-* ``/outsim 1 127.0.0.1 4123`` – activates the OutSim UDP stream.
-* ``/outgauge 1 127.0.0.1 3000`` – exposes the OutGauge dashboard data.
-* ``/insim 29999`` – opens the InSim TCP control port required by the HUD.
+Before launching the command make sure Live for Speed is configured as described in the [Telemetry guide](telemetry.md); the HUD uses the same OutSim/OutGauge streams and connects to the InSim control port (`/insim 29999`) to drive the overlay.

 The HUD cycles through three pages (press the button to advance):